 Master of Arts Human Rights and Social Justice

-The program also equips students with the skills required for effective work in peace and justice across a variety of organizational settings with a specialization in the relation between human rights and social justice, as well as deep insight into current research and practice.
+The program also equips students with the skills required for impactful contributions to peace and justice within diverse organizational environments.
+With a specialization in the relations between human rights and social justice, students are to gain profound insights into cutting-edge research and practical applications.

 In our pursuit of nurturing leaders dedicated to advancing just societies on both local and global fronts, our program emphasizes students’ active engagement in the development of both theoretical understanding and practical skills, immersing themselves in hands-on experiences centered around local and regional social justice issues.
 Such opportunities include participation in the Human Rights Clinic, the Internship, and International Cooperation Events aimed at strategic approaches to existing complex global and domestic issues.